-Mating in alpacas
+Mating in Alpacas

-Females can be mated as soon as 3 weeks after giving birth, when they are at the most receptive.
-The recommended approach to breeding alpacas is pen mating, which sees the male coming to the female for mating only.
-This can be done with your own stud quality males (bear in mind housing logistics) or by requesting stud services of another alpaca breeder.
 The pen mating method places the female inside an approx 3X3m pen & brings the male to her on a headcollar and lead rope.
-Mating occurs, usually lasting around 15 - 20 minutes.
+Mating occurs, usually lasting around 15 to 20 minutes, but can last up to 60 minutes.
 Females sit in a 'cush' position (sat down with their legs folded underneath them) and the stud male covers the female from the rear.
 The stud 'sings' to the female during the mating, also known as 'orgling'.
 As females have often recently given birth, their cria will be in the pen with them.

 How do you know if an alpaca is pregnant?